TO THE MEMBERS OF TRENT LIMITED

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors including audit of internal financial controls over financialreporting by the statutory auditors and the reviews performed by Management and therelevant Board Committees including the Audit Committee the Board is of the opinion thatthe Company's internal financial controls were adequate and effective during the financialyear 2017-18.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory andsecretarial auditors including audit of internal financial controls over financialreporting by the statutory auditors and the reviews performed by Management and therelevant Board Committees including the Audit Committee the Board is of the opinion thatthe Company's internal financial controls were adequate and effective during the financialyear ended 31st March 2020.

 Accordingly pursuant to Section 134(3)(c) and 134(5) of the Act the Board ofDirectors to the best of their information and knowledge confirm that:

-c. the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-The Shareholders of the Company at the Sixty Fifth AGM held on 1st August2017 have approved the appointment of Deloitte Haskins & Sells LLP CharteredAccountants (Firm Registration No. 117366W/W-100018) as the Statutory Auditors of theCompany to hold office till the conclusion of Seventieth AGM of the Company to be held inthe year 2022.
+The shareholders of the Company at the sixty fifth AGM held on 1st August2017 had approved the appointment of Deloitte Haskins & Sells LLP CharteredAccountants (Firm Registration No. 117366W/W-100018) as the Statutory Auditors of theCompany to hold office till the conclusion of seventieth AGM of the Company to be held inthe year 2022.
 The Auditor's reports do not contain any qualifications reservations oradverse remarks.

-31. Policy on Prevention Prohibition and Redressal of Sexual Harassment at workplace
+31. Policy on Prevention Prohibition and Redressal of sexual Harassment at workplace

 The Company has adopted a Policy on Prevention Prohibition and Redressal of SexualHarassment at the Workplace to provide protection to employees at the workplace and forprevention and redressal of complaints of sexual harassment and for matters connected orincidental thereto with the objective of providing a safe working environment whereemployees feel secure.
 The Company has also constituted an Internal Complaints Committeeto consider and to redress complaints of sexual harassment.
-During FY 2017-18 theCommittee has received 12 complaints pertaining to sexual harassment all of which wereresolved with appropriate action taken.
+During FY 2019-20 theCommittee has received 19 complaints pertaining to sexual harassment and 17 of which wereresolved with appropriate action taken.

 A. Conservation of Energy: The Company consciously makes all efforts to conserve energyacross all its operations.

-C. Foreign Exchange Earnings and Outgo: The Company incurred Rs.
-130.68 crores inforeign currency for purchase of goods receipt of services and reimbursement of expenses.The Company earned Rs.
-18.02 crores in foreign currency from retail sales throughInternational credit cards.
+C. Foreign Exchange Earnings and Outgo: The Company incurred Rs.229.81 crores inforeign currency for purchase of goods receipt of services and reimbursement of expenses.The Company earned Rs.28.96 crores in foreign currency from retail sales throughInternational credit cards.